-Aiv PUGLIELLI: People love their pets, and may they have them well into their later years.
+Aiv PUGLIELLI: People love their pets and may they have them well into their later years.
 The Greens will absolutely be supporting this amendment.

 David DAVIS: We will not oppose this amendment.
 I make a couple of points.
 I am just going to put some things on record.
 I too am a dog lover, as people know.
 But further than that, I have been confronting this with my father in the recent period so I am actually very familiar with many of these matters as he seeks to look for a range of options.
 It is a real thing.
-I also note particularly that a number of the property groups that we have consulted on this matter in the short period, Ms Purcell - we did talk quickly - and I quote here from the national policy manager of retirement living at the property council:
+I also note particularly that we have consulted with a number of property groups on this matter in the short period, Ms Purcell - we did talk quickly - and I quote here from the national policy manager of retirement living at the Property Council of Australia.
+They said they had a very quick chat with operators and they are not opposed.
+The inclusion of 'unreasonably' and 'singular pet' helps put their minds at ease.
+They say there is plenty of evidence for wellbeing increases with pet ownership - and I could not agree more - but some resident committees, like strata, might try to contract out of pet ownership, as they have in the past.
+So I am just putting on record that there are even property sector people who have been quite reasonable in their response on this particular matter.